citynetwork/docs/docs/howto/getting-started/create-account.md

   for example, a username for the account user, and make sure you define a strong password for them.
 (A password manager may come in handy.)
 Please note that all fields are mandatory, so take a little time and fill them in accordingly.
-Should you have a rebate code, do not forget to click on _I have a rebate code_ and type it in below.
+Should you have a voucher code, do not forget to click on _I have a voucher code_ and type it in below.
 When you are done, click on the _Save_ button.

 ![Confirm account information](assets/05-step-2.png)